pdesai5839/cassandra_cluster/README.md

 | usa     | nv     | nevada      | 29          | America/Los_Angeles |
 | usa     | va     | virginia    | 47          | America/New_York    |

-Here, we will choose `country` as the Partition Key and `region_name` as the Clustering Key.
-A combination of both `country` and `region_name` will make up the Primary Key.
+Here, we will choose `country` as the partition key and `region_name` as the clustering key.
+A combination of both `country` and `region_name` will make up the primary key.

 Now, let us proceed to create the table using the CREATE TABLE construct:
 ```sql